My story is one of adversity turned into purpose and power

 LIVING WITH A STOMA

 I have a life motto - life will give you challenge, conflict and disruption, sometimes all at once.
 This experience did just that.
-I have always championed difference in education and social care.
-I believe in social justice, while much has changed, we still must make strides and stand up for equity.
+I have always championed difference, believing in social justice.
+While much has changed in society, we still must make strides and stand up for equity.

 I share my lived experiences to give a contextual understanding about differences, intersectionalities and overcoming trauma/adversities.
 The aim is not to shame anyone but to show the impact both personally and professionally when we do not stretch ourselves to embrace change, have healthy work cultures, work through our personal experiences as well as having ethics in front of all we do.